osrf/gazebo_tutorials/building_editor/tutorial.md

     b.
 Resize or rotate the wall by dragging one of its end points.

-    > Tip: By default, walls snap to 15° and 0.25 m increments.
+    > **Tip:** By default, walls snap to 15° and 0.25 m increments.
 To override this, hold `Shift` while drawing.

 * Double-click a wall on the 2D View to open an inspector with configuration options.
-You can also right-click and choose `Open Wall Inspector`.
+Alternatively, right-click and choose `Open Wall Inspector`.

 * To delete a wall, either press the `Delete` key while it is selected, or right-click it on the 2D View and choose `Delete`.

-    > Tip: Editing a wall takes attached walls into account.
+    > **Tip:** Editing a wall takes attached walls into account.

-    > Tip: Deleting a wall deletes all doors and windows attached to it.
+    > **Tip:** Deleting a wall deletes all doors and windows attached to it.

     [[file:files/edit_walls.png|640px]]